 Quantiam currently houses the most powerful nano and surface analysis tools within Canada's private sector.
-With our extensive in-house capabilities, we can provide unique technical services in characterization of nanomaterials, surfaces, coatings and monolithic products with rapid turn-around and internet instrument control.
+With our extensive in-house capabilities, we can provide unique technical services in characterization of NanoMaterials, surfaces, coatings and monolithic products with rapid turn-around and internet-based instrument control.

 Quantiam houses a state-of-the-art Field Emission Scanning Electron Microscope (FE-SEM) accessorized with IDE’s MK4 EMI Cancellation System.
 The microscope is capable of acquiring electron images with a lateral resolution of 1.2 nm at 30 kV.

-Quantiam’s second XRD unit was upgraded in 2011 to incorporate a LynxEye Super Speed Detector.
+Quantiam’s second XRD unit is upgraded to incorporate a LynxEye Super Speed Detector.
 With Bruker’s compound silicon strip technology, the LynxEye detector dramatically increases measured intensities by approximately 200 fold without sacrificing resolution and peak shape.
 A Flip-Stick sample changer allows us to collect diffraction patterns on up to nine samples automatically, unattended – an excellent tool for QA applications.
+The unit has high temperature capability to 1,500°C for phase evolution as a function of temperature and atmosphere.

-Quantiam has worked with 3-D Laser Systems to adapt its laser mapping technology to tubulars used in petrochemical applications, providing non-destrucive coating thickness mapping of internal surfaces with a resolution of +/- 6 microns.
+Quantiam has worked with Laser Techniques Co (LTC)to adapt its laser mapping technology to tubulars used in petrochemical applications, providing non-destructive coating thickness mapping of internal surfaces with a resolution of +/- 6 microns.
 The technology represents a quantum leap in non destructive Quality Assurance of coated complex shapes, and is further being adapted for surface finish mapping (through tubular length) and bulk inclusion analyses (with eddy current attachment).